 The Crosswalk tab is where upload data can be converted from its existing format to fit within the framework of INVENTORY.
 There are several different components of this tool to be aware of.
 First is the Preview Results button.
 Clicking this will provide a snapshot of uploaded data.
 Use it to track your progress and verify that data is being uploaded correctly.
 Next, the Reset All Data button will clear all data from the crosswalk process to start it over.
 The window at the far right shows a preview of the column contents.
 To preview a column, hover over it with the mouse.

-Columns from the uploaded file appear on the right.
-The INVENTORY framework appears on the left.
+Columns from the uploaded file appear on the left.
+The INVENTORY framework appears on the right.
 To crosswalk a field, click a field on the left, then click the field you wish to map it to on the right.
 The field names will appear above the collection of columns.
 Click the arrow button to begin the crosswalk process.

 There are two types of fields that the Uploader handles.
 They are referred to as “map” fields and “copy” fields.
 Map fields require the user to drag and drop the select options from the upload file over to the Destination, or INVENTORY framework.
 This includes any field where there are dropdown select or check box options, including condition, maintenance needs, clearance conflicts, and more.
 This process is detailed below.
 Copy fields take the exact content of the records from the upload and paste them into the field in INVENTORY.
 This includes fields like date planted, dbh, notes, and more.

 If the field you have chosen is a “Map” field, the interface will look like the figure below.
-Using this figure as an example, the user would click and drag the item from the left side to the corresponding one on the right.
+The Automatch button will try to match your upload options with a current TreePlotter value.
+Try this function first to save some time on mapping your values.
+If some values don’t match, the user will click and drag the item from the left side to the corresponding one on the right.
 It should be noted that more than one selection from the left can be mapped to one option on the right.
 For example, if your upload file contains data on tree condition for “Poor” and “Very Poor”, you can combine them into “Poor – Major Problems” to coincide with INVENTORY’s standard condition choices.
 What options are available within the INVENTORY framework is defined by the client and PlanIT Geo™ prior to building the application.

 For “Copy” fields, the buttons will look slightly different.
 The Submit Your Data button will copy all of the contents directly into the INVENTORY column.
 After you select Submit Your Data, select Done With This Field to return to the previous screen.